White Label CBG

 Cancer-Fighting Properties: While CBG is no cure for cancer, it does contain many antioxidant properties that are known to counteract the early development of certain types of cancer.
 In other words, people who take antioxidants regularly have a lower chance of contracting certain types of cancer.

-CBG may not be as popular as CBD, but it does provide some positive benefits that many may find useful.
+CBG may not be as popular as CBD yet, but it will be very soon.
 If you are looking to add potential health benefits to your clients, then white labeling a CBG line may be the answer.

 All Rights Reserved | MaxVera ©2020